Problems with renting and energy bills

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-If your name isn't on the energy bill the energy company can't chase you for the debt.
+If your name is not on the energy bill the energy company cannot chase you for the debt.
 But if the account is in arrears they could decide to cancel your supply.

 If your supply is going to be cut off